pulsar-js/.github/profile/README.md

 # pulsar-js

-Working  with Apache Pulsar from JavaScript runtimes, with less hassle.
+Dedicated to working with Apache Pulsar from JavaScript runtimes, with less hassle.